Andrey-Lukashov/backendchallenge/README.md

 - 404 : Driver not found
 - 200 : Driver deleted

-# Installation
+# Local Installation Instructions
+To install and run this REST service locally you will need to install Ubuntu 18.04 OS, set up python and dependencies as well as set up postgresql and user for it.
+The plan is to get the code from this repo, create virtual environment with Python3 and then run the necesssary services in order to get REST service up locally.

+**PLEASE NOTE**: This instruction is an example of a setup.
+It is NOT RECOMMENDED to use this in production as I have not added instructions for how to safeguard the server.
+This is NOT the best practice.
-## Update repo's
+## Clean Machine
+### Install Ubuntu 18.04
+Download and install a clean Ubuntu 18.04 (latest stable version):
+During the installation:
+- Set up username: flaskapi
+- Set up password: 123456789

+Once you login to your new Ubuntu - run software updater and update to the latest version.

+### Setup Git
+GitHub has provided us with a great instructions here: [Set up Git | GitHub Help](https://help.github.com/en/articles/set-up-git)
+### Get Source Code
+Create a sites directory and clone backendchallenge into it.
+- Open terminal and run following commands
+- mkdir sites
+- cd sites
+- git clone git@github.com:Andrey-Lukashov/backendchallenge.git
+- cd  backendchallenge

+## Install Necessary Modules and Dependencies
+**Install Python Dependencies**
 - sudo apt-get update
-## Install Python
-- sudo apt-get install python3
-- sudo apt-get install python3-pip
+- sudo apt-get install python3 python3-pip virtualenv

+**Create Virtual Environment**
-- sudo pip install virtualenv
+-  virtualenv --python=python3 venv

-## PostgreSQL
-- sudo apt-get install postgresql
-## psycopg2 - PostgreSQL wrapper for Flask
+**Activate Virtual Environment**
+- source environment.env

+**Install PostgreSQL and Python modules for it**
-- sudo apt-get install python-psycopg2
+- sudo apt-get install postgresql python-psycopg2 libpq

-## libpq - postgresql interface
+**Install Flask and necessary dependencies**
-- sudo apt-get install libp
+- sudo apt-get install libpq-dev
-## Python3 dependencies
-- sudo python3 install flask flask-sqlalchemy psycopg2 flask-migrate flask-script
+- sudo pip3 install psycopg2 flask flask-sqlalchemy flask-migrate flask-script

 # PostgreSQL Setup
 ## Set Up User